English Debate Speech

 32502 English 12 B

 Twelfth grade English (British Literature) is an integrated approach to literature, writing, and language.
-Literature concepts include the study of multi-cultural experiences and global concerns in various times.
+Literature concepts include the study of multicultural experiences and global concerns in various times.
 Writing skills focus on expository writing, literary analysis and a research project.
 Students may develop a portfolio of their writing.
 Consistent with the requirements of the Senior Project, students will complete a research paper and oral presentation in the ‘B’ portion of this class.
 See Senior Project Handbook on the District’s website.

 30411 English Business Communications A - 2 Trimesters - NHHS 12